JerloPH/HomeCinema/README_DEV.md

 - **GUI**
   > Updates to UI and Form designs
 - **Docs**
-  > Updates to UTechnical documents and text files
+  > Updates to Technical documents and text files

 ## Versioning